ZcashFoundation/zebra/design/design.md

 ### Internal Dependencies

-None: this the core data structure definitions.
+None: these are the core data structure definitions.

 ### Responsible for